-A heater / circulating fan assembly is included in cases where it is desired to maintain constant temperature or obtaining a good air mix within the instrument.
-The air mixing feature is especially useful in moist climates and it enables the internal desiccant to be exposed to the total air volume.
-In addition, the mixed air will give a more representitive value of moisture content if the Brewer is fitted with the moisture sensor option.
+Two heater / circulating fan assemblies are included to maintain constant temperature or obtaining a good air mix within the instrument.
+The air-mixing feature is especially useful in moist climates and it enables the internal desiccant to be exposed to the total air volume.
+In addition, the mixed air will give a more representative value of moisture content.

-The heater will attempt to hold the Brewer's internal temperature at or above a set minimum temperature.
-The minimum temperature can be set at 10 °C or 20 °C. The minimum temperature is selected by moving the jumper (J1) on the porportional heater controller (bolted to the Brewer foreoptics supports near the zenith prism):
+The heaters will attempt to hold the Brewer's internal temperature at or above a set minimum temperature.
+The minimum temperature can be set at 10 °C or 20 °C.

+The minimum temperature is selected by moving the jumper (J1) on the proportional heater controller (bolted to the Brewer foreoptics supports near the zenith prism):